Augmentations and link group representations: Introduction

 (Theorem \ref{MainThm}) Up to isomorphism, $(\rho_\epsilon,V_\epsilon)$ is well-defined for the augmentation $\epsilon$.
 In particular, it does not depend on the choice of the braid in the construction. \end{thm}

 The slogan of the construction is ``action by interpolation''.
 Placing the link as the closure of a braid, we can select a set of standard cords and arrange their augmented values into a square matrix.
-The column vectors of the matrix span a vector space underlining the augmentation representation.
-A based loop acts on a matrix entry by interpolating the standard cord with the based loop, see Figure \ref{Fig:Interpolation}.
+The column vectors of the matrix span a vector space which is the underlying space of the augmentation representation.
+A based loop acts on an entry of the matrix by interpolating a standard cord with the based loop, see Figure \ref{Fig:Interpolation}.

-In the next part of the paper, we look into properties of the augmentation representation.
+In the next part of the paper, we study some properties of the augmentation representation.

-\begin{prop} Let $K$ be an oriented link with its Seifert framing, and $\epsilon: \textrm{Cord}(K)\rightarrow k$ an augmentation of the framed cord algebra.
-The augmentation representation $(\rho_\epsilon,V_\epsilon)$ satisfy the following properties. \begin{itemize} \item (Proposition \ref{propSimpleness}) Microlocal simpleness.
+\begin{prop} Let $L$ be an oriented link with its Seifert framing, and $\epsilon: \mathrm{Cord}(L)\rightarrow k$ an augmentation of the framed cord algebra.
+The augmentation representation $(\rho_\epsilon,V_\epsilon)$ satisfies the following properties. \begin{itemize} \item (Proposition \ref{propSimpleness}) Microlocal simpleness.

-For any meridian $m$, there is a subspace $W\subset V_\epsilon$ such that $\rho_\epsilon(m)|_W = \textrm{id}_{W}$.
+For any meridian $m$, there is a $\mathrm{codim}$ $1$ subspace $W\subset V_\epsilon$ such that $\rho_\epsilon(m)|_W = \mathrm{id}_{W}$.

 \item (Proposition \ref{propVanishing}) Vanishing.